Michael Stewart (ice hockey): Playing career

 Stewart attended Michigan State University for three seasons before signing with the New York Rangers in 1992.
-He then played for the Ranger's AHLaffiliate Binghamton Rangers for three seasons before being traded to the Hartford Whalers with Glen Featherstone in return for Pat Verbeek.
-Stewart then played for the Springfield Falcons (AHL) and Detroit Vipers (IHL) before playing with the Canadian National Team in 1996-97.
-After a 3-year stint with the Manitoba Moose of the IHL, Stewart spent the 2000-01 campaign with the Frankfurt Lions of the German DEL, before moving to Austria for the following season: Stewart played for EC VSV from 2001 to 2010, winning the Austrian championship in 2002 and 2006.
+He then played for the Rangers' AHL affiliate Binghamton Rangers for three seasons before being traded to the Hartford Whalers with Glen Featherstone in return for Pat Verbeek.
+Stewart then played for the Springfield Falcons (AHL) and Detroit Vipers (IHL) before playing with the Canadian National Team in 1996–97.
+After a 3-year stint with the Manitoba Moose of the IHL, Stewart spent the 2000-01 campaign with the Frankfurt Lions of the German DEL, before moving to Austria for the following season.
+Stewart played for EC VSV from 2001 to 2010, winning the Austrian championship in 2002 and 2006.
 He also represented the Austrian national team at the 2005, 2006, and 2007 World Championships.
 After an 18-year playing career Stewart retired as a member of the EC VSV.
 He is one of four players in the history of EC VSV hockey to have his jersey number retired.